-Teresa Kiplinger was commissioned to design custom bracelets for actor Elisabeth Moss and her entourage.
+Teresa Kiplinger has been commissioned to design custom bracelets for actor Elisabeth Moss and her entourage.
 Gay Ribisi, who has managed Moss throughout her career, asked Kiplinger to inscribe the bracelets with a quote written in Moss's handwriting.
 The delicate bracelets were presented to Moss and company as a gift to celebrate the actor's year of awards and accolades for her work as lead actor and producer of the acclaimed Hulu series The Handmaid's Tale.
 Based on Kiplinger's popular Skinny Story Bangle, the custom sterling silver bracelets were hand cut, etched and finished in her studio near Cleveland, Ohio.

 Belle Armoire Jewelry has featured studio jeweler Teresa Kiplinger in its Winter 2018 issue.
 In two separate articles, the artist describes her creative process and the influences and inspiration behind her expressive narrative jewelry.
 Her brooch The Beekeeper's Dream and her necklaces Inheritance and Fluke's Road are featured, which employ her technique of torch-fired enamel illustrations, as well as enameled steel photos, etching, and cast insect motifs.